JKRT/OMFrontend.jl/README.md

 are not yet finalized and is subject to change.
 If you are a developer please see `OMFrontend.jl/src/OMFrontend.jl` for the other methods.

 ### Issues/Questions/Contributing
-It should be noted that this package is a component of [OM.jl](https://github.com/JKRT/OM.jl) hence the API for OMFrontend is somewhat low level.
+It should be noted that this package is a component of [OM.jl](https://github.com/JKRT/OM.jl) hence the API and the functionality for OMFrontend.jl is somewhat low level.

 For any questions or ideas on how we could collaborate on something please see my LiU email at my page [LiU-page](https://liu.se/en/employee/johti17)